icco/etu/README.md

 ## History

-I've rewritten this aproximately six times.
+I've rewritten this aproximately seven times.
 Originally I made this to be a location based blogging app.
 Then it turned into a time tracking app.
 Then into a wiki.
 Then another time tracking app.
 Then a journaling tool.
+First with Charm as a DB, then with SQLite, then with Notion.